yugecin/scmcleoscripts/cleo/snapshots/README.md

 It doesn't check if you zoomed in far enough to get the shot, I'll add that later when I find out how to do that.

-The signext.cleo plugin is needed for sign extending the XYZ positions of pickups, because they are saved as 2byte values.
-Let me know if you find a way to make it work in pure cleo, so the plugin wouldn't be needed anymore.
+~~The signext.cleo plugin is needed for sign extending the XYZ positions of pickups, because they are saved as 2byte values.
+Let me know if you find a way to make it work in pure cleo, so the plugin wouldn't be needed anymore.~~
+Finally found how to do it properly (I kept forgetting one step), the [snapshots.cs](snapshots.cs) script doesn't need the plugin anymore.
+I'm keeping the last version that used the plugin as [snapshots-withplugin.cs](snapshots-withplugin.cs), if you want to use that one, make sure to also put the [signext.cleo](../../cleoplugins/signext/bin/signext.cleo) plugin in your CLEO folder.